krzysztofj1234567890/computer-science-basics-tutorials/azure/azure_messaging.md

 queue or pub-sub, asynchronous message delivery, PULL-based, FIFO, batch/sessions, dead-letter, transaction, routing, at least once delivery, re-try, SEND COMMANDS (do something)

+Azure Service Bus is a fully managed enterprise message broker with __message queues__ and __publish-subscribe topics__.
+Service Bus is used to decouple applications and services from each other, providing the following benefits:

+* __Load-balancing__ work across competing workers
+* Safely routing and transferring data and control across service and application boundaries
+* __Coordinating transactional work__ that requires a high-degree of reliability

 - __exactly one processing__
 - __exclusive ownership of message (queue)__
 - __assignment of work with load-aware balancing__